Nancy L. Crandall: Education

-Crandall graduated from Indiana University in 1961 with a Bachelor of Science in Nursing.
+Crandall graduated from Morocco High School in 1957 and Indiana University School of Nursing at the Indiana University Medical Center in 1961 with a Bachelor of Science in Nursing.

 Career

 Crandall is a nurse.
 Crandall served as a member of the Norton Shores City Council from 1981 to 1986.
 On November 8, 1988, Crandall was elected to the Michigan House of Representatives where she represented the 97th district from January 11, 1989 to 1990.
 Crandall served as mayor of Norton Shores, Michigan from 2002 to 2005.

 Personal life

 Nancy Crandall is married to Donald K. Crandall.
 Together they had three children.
 Crandall is Methodist.